Mariam-ZV/DataCo-Supply-Chain-Analytics/sql/02_dimensional_model/README.md

 - Surrogate keys will be evaluated during dimension design.

 ---

-## Next Step

-- Define columns for each dimension.
-- Define primary keys.
-- Define surrogate keys.
-- Prepare dimension table creation scripts.

-## Step 2- Define Fact and Dimension Tables
+## Step 2.2 - Define Fact and Dimension Tables

-## Objective

-Define the fact table, dimension tables, and column allocation for the DataCo Smart Supply Chain dataset before creating any physical tables.

----

-## Confirmed Dataset Grain

-One row represents one Order Item.

-Primary business key:

-- Order Item Id

 ---